-Always unplug the unit before accessing internal components during s Failure to unplug the unit could result in electric shock.
-Working with electronic boards, plugs, and cables requires delicate handle service.
-Working with electronic boards, plugs, and cables requires delicate handl ling.
-Proper electrostatic discharge (ESD) procedures should be followed du uring replacement of any electronic board.
-Failure to do so may result in dat mage to the board. •
+• Always unplug the unit before accessing internal components during service.
+Failure to unplug the unit could result in electric shock.

-- A. Carefully pry off the caps of the two screws on the left side and right side of the unit. - B. Remove the four Phillips screws. - C. Carefully lift up the front edge of the top of the unit so that you can see the stainless steel divider reservoir cover.
+- Working with electronic boards, plugs, and cables requires delicate handling.
+Proper electrostatic discharge (ESD) procedures should be followed during replacement of any electronic board.
+Failure to do so may result in damage to the board. - A. Carefully pry off the caps of the two screws on the left side and right side of the unit. - B. Remove the four Phillips screws. - C. Carefully lift up the front edge of the top of the unit so that you can see the stainless steel divider reservoir cover.
 The microprocessor board is attached to the top assembly. - D. Ensure that no water drips on the electrical components.